supersecretevilcodingman/pre-assignment/grafana/grafana_notes.md

 * Tools like Kibana or CloudWatch can be integrated for enhanced functionality.
 * CloudWatch integration will be covered in the next session.

-## Notes on Grafana: Workspaces, Cloud Integration, and User Administration
+# Section 4: Workspaces, Cloud Integration, and User Administration

-### Workspaces
+## Workspaces
 - **Definition**: Workspaces in Grafana are equivalent to **folders** that store dashboards, alerts, and related configurations.
 - **Purpose**:
   - Organize dashboards based on teams, projects, or purposes.